Dale Hall C.P. School’s Special Needs Register is a record of all the pupils who receive additional support in the following areas:

 Parents and carers can raise concerns with teachers at any time, appointments can be arranged through the school office and that is where we encourage you to start your discussions or concerns.
 Staff monitor changes in behaviour closely, they work with your child for the greatest part of the time and can modify, change and support where needed.
 Some children may have additional support with an online communication log.
 This should be used in the following way:

-Our SENCo and Deputy Head for inclusion will liaise and collaborate with external agencies e.g. CISS, Dyslexia Outreach Service, SALT, Play Therapist.
+Our SENCo and family Liaison Officer will liaise and collaborate with external agencies e.g. CISS, Dyslexia Outreach Service, SALT, Play Therapist.
 The reports from professionals give clarity on individual needs and enable our teaching staff to plan appropriately.

 The School also has an Inclusion Team who can support pupils experiencing difficulties day to day.
 This may be supported in the following way: